blakejakopovic/puppet-workstation/README.md

 ```
 git clone https://github.com/blakejakopovic/puppet-workstation
-puppet-workstation
+cd puppet-workstation
 sudo puppet apply -e "class { 'workstation': default_user => 'blake' }"
 ```

-Note: For an existing system, it's advisable to use the `--noop --verbose` flags, so you can review any changes that will occur.
+Note: For an existing system, it's advisable to use the `--noop --verbose` flags, so you can review any changes that may occur.

 ## Limitations

-The module currently only supports Arch Linux, and macOS (Darwin); however other operating systems may be added without significant issues.
-One consideration is that both Arch Linux and OS X have their own package managers (Pacman, and Homebrew respectively), so there may be some code duplication or puppet selector usage.
+This module currently only supports Arch Linux, and macOS (Darwin); however other operating systems may be added without significant issues.
+One consideration is that both Arch Linux and OS X have their own package managers (Pacman, and Homebrew respectively), so there may be some code duplication and puppet selector statements required.

 ## Development